videojs/videojs-contrib-media-sources/README.md

 # videojs-media-sources

-A [Media Source Extensions](https://dvcs.w3.org/hg/html-media/raw-file/tip/media-source/media-source.html) sham for video.js.
+A [Media Source Extensions](https://dvcs.w3.org/hg/html-media/raw-file/tip/media-source/media-source.html) shim for video.js.

 Media Source Extensions (MSE) is a W3C draft specification that makes it possible to feed data directly to a video element.
 MSE allows video developers to build functionality like adaptive streaming directly in javascript.